-Finding the perfect turkey roosts can be the difference between a successful hunt and an empty-handed walk back to the truck.
+Finding the perfect turkey roost site can be the difference between a successful hunt and an empty-handed walk back to the truck.

 There are two distinct parts to finding the perfect turkey roosts; the first is to know what to look for, and the second is actually executing and finding the turkey roosts while using them to your advantage.